Eligibility | Awards | Regulations | Judging

 College economics faculty and Federal Reserve staff will judge the essays using five criteria.
 A sample scoring sheet follows.

 Rate each of the five categories 1 through 10, with 10 as the highest score.
 Add the five categories to reach the essay's final score.

 Essay Number _____________

-Do the conclusions follow logically from the argument?
+Does the student apply economic reasoning to support their thesis?
+Do their conclusions logically follow from the argument?
 How compelling are the conclusions?